dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 The “you can have only one row” assumption, in contrast, asserts that the maximum power extractable in a region is the power that would be delivered by a *single* row of turbines facing the flow.
 A situation where this assumption is correct is the special case of a hydroelectric dam: if the water from the dam passes through a single well-designed turbine, there’s no point putting any more turbines behind that one.
 You can’t get 100

-<span class="figurenumber">Figure G.5.</span> (a) Tidal current over a 21-day period at a location where the maximum current at spring tide is 2.9 knots (1.5 m/s) and the maximum current at neap tide is 1.8 knots (0.9 m/s). (b) The power per unit sea-floor area over a nine-day period extending from spring tides to neap tides.
+<div class='caption'><span class="figurenumber">Figure G.5.</span> (a) Tidal current over a 21-day period at a location where the maximum current at spring tide is 2.9 knots (1.5 m/s) and the maximum current at neap tide is 1.8 knots (0.9 m/s). (b) The power per unit sea-floor area over a nine-day period extending from spring tides to neap tides.
 The power peaks four times per day, and has a maximum of about 27 W/m<sup>2</sup>.
-The average power of the tide farm is 6.4 W/m<sup>2</sup>.
+The average power of the tide farm is 6.4 W/m<sup>2</sup>.</div>

 times more power by putting 99 more turbines downstream from the first.
 The oomph gets extracted by the first one, and there isn’t any more oomph left for the others.
 The “you can have only one row” assumption is the right assumption for estimating the extractable power in a place where water flows through a narrow channel from approximately stationary water at one height into another body of water at a lower height.
 (This case is analysed by Garrett and Cummins (2005, 2007).)